DONATE | DONATE ViA PAYPAL | SUBSCRIBE | FIRST FOOD CONNECTION HUB

 Picture

-There are many ways to gain the knowledge and experience you need to offer high quality breastfeeding support to families.
-This directory includes national organizations that offer lactation support training online and/or in-person across the country.
-To learn about other options, including training that is tailored to community needs and the variety of ways to qualify for different credential exams, check out the Lactation Support Provider Pathways webpage.
+There are many ways to gain the knowledge and experience you need to offer high-quality breastfeeding support to families.
+This directory includes national organizations offering lactation support training online and in-person nationwide.
+Check out the Lactation Support Provider Pathways webpage to learn about other options, including training tailored to community needs and various ways to qualify for different credential exams.

 Training Directory